Grey import vehicle: Thailand

 In Thailand, most grey imports are expensive, rare, and/or sports cars.
-Most are right-hand drive cars from the United Kingdom, Japan, or Hong Kong, though some are brought in from the US (as left-hand drive cars).
+Most are right-hand drive cars from the United Kingdom, Japan, Malaysia, or Hong Kong, though some are brought in from the US (as left-hand drive cars).

-Mercedes-Benz Thailand, an authorised distributor, does exist, but many Mercedes-Benz cars are imported and sold by grey importers.
+Mercedes-Benz Thailand, an authorized distributor, does exist, but many Mercedes-Benz cars are imported and sold by grey importers.
 As of 2011, Mercedes-Benz Thailand has a new policy of not providing warranty work to grey-market imports.

 The new Thai law prohibits the importation of used cars, effective on December 10, 2019.

 Trinidad and Tobago

 In Trinidad and Tobago, nearly all used imports come from Japan, with some vehicles coming from Thailand and Singapore.
 Before February 2016, cars under 6 years old could be legally imported.
 Since February 2016, no car can be imported and registered if over 4 years old.
 An import licence is required and most imports are through dealerships.
 No new importer dealerships are permitted.